MattCne/portfolio/README.md

 This is the source code of my portfolio.

-Code is in english and in french because at this time I mix the two languages...
+Code is in english AND in french because at this time I mixed the two languages...

-Now I develop only in english.
+Now I code only in english (for database structure, html attributes, variable name, git comments...)